Skip to main content

 Next Steps

-APISIX supports the integration with many other OIDC identity providers, such as Okta, Keycloak, Authgear, and Azure AD.
+APISIX supports the integration with many other OIDC identity providers, such as Okta, Keycloak, Authgear, and Microsoft Entra ID (Azure AD).

 In addition, APISIX also supports built-in authentication approaches such as key authentication, basic authentication, and JWT (coming soon).